 André Saraiva’s Urban Mural

-The rainbow-hued mural consisting of over 52,000 small azulejos, located in São Vicente near the National Pantheon, is Lisbon’s largest work of street art and a must-see attraction.
+This rainbow-hued mural consists of over 52,000 small azulejo tiles, making it Lisbon’s largest work of street art.
 Bright and seemingly random with international symbols like the Eiffel Tower and New York City skyscrapers, it showcases places and things with meaning to the artist.
 Of course, you’ll also see symbols from Lisbon like the Águas Livres Aqueduct and a cartoon caricature of Portuguese writer Fernando Pessoa.
 To really enjoy the mural and take stunning photos, avoid visiting on Tuesdays and Saturdays when the city’s Feira da Ladra flea market is in progress.